demo-repositories/schwab-poc/README.md

 ```

 The `/next` and `/sanity` directories each have their own `README` files that describe those projects more in depth.

+### .github/workflows

+Home for YAML configuration files that trigger GitHub Actions.

+#### deploy-studio.yaml

+Deploys the Sanity Studio when changes are pushed to the `/sanity` directory on the `main` branch.

 ### .vscode